 Vermont Law School courses and clinics consider the relationship between energy and the environment in the context of its legal, scientific, commercial and human implications.
 Further expertise is gained through engagement with the Institute for Energy and the Environment (IEE) on real world energy law and policy issues.

-Modeled on a successful public policy consulting firm, and drawing on decades of widely esteemed professional experience, the IEE guides student research associates in client-focused projects exploring energy security and justice, barriers to the integration of renewable energy resources, how smart grid technologies can enhance both efficiency and expand the electrification of transportation, and data privacy issues related to customer solar and energy efficiency information.
+challenge of energy issues.
+The IEE is working on client-focused projects exploring energy security and justice, barriers to the integration of renewable energy resources, how smart grid technologies can enhance both efficiency and expand the electrification of transportation, and data privacy issues related to customer solar and energy efficiency information.